Muharram is known as the month of Allah and the first month of the Islamic lunar calendar.

 (Sahih al-Bukhari 4662)

-Historically, the Islamic months of Zul-Qa'dah, Zulhijjah, and Muharram were considered sacred because they allowed pilgrims to perform Hajj safely without the fear of war or conflict.
+Historically, the Islamic months of Zul-Qa'dah, Zulhijjah, and Muharram were considered sacred.
+These months allowed pilgrims to perform Hajj safely without the fear of war or conflict.

 Pilgrims would travel for Hajj during Zul-Qa'dah and perform Hajj in Zulhijjah.
 They used to return home in Muharram, making these three months particularly revered.